 - Travellers should attend any relevant briefings on health and personal safety.

 - They may need to pack more than other travellers: items such as goggles, protective gloves and a torch, candles, malaria nets and water purification tablets (bottled water may not be available).

 - Aid workers visiting situations of natural disaster, famine, war or other chaotic or disturbing situations should seek medical advice on their return, even if they feel well.
 This may be an opportunity not only to make sure that they remained healthy but also to discover that they have had difficult or upsetting experiences and need counselling or support.

 Risks of high-altitude travel

-Patients travelling to altitude may be advised to read the section on altitude illness in a recommended textbook such as First Aid and Wilderness Medicine before they depart.
-See separate article High-altitude Illness for further information.
+Patients travelling to altitude may be advised to read the section on altitude illness in the recommended textbook Pocket First Aid and Wilderness before they leave .
+See also the separate High-altitude Illness article.

 Risks of travel in very hot climates

 Significant problems associated with travel to very hot climates are:

 - The risk of dehydration increases with the increase in temperature and this is particularly so in patients with diarrhoea and vomiting.